Overview

 LangChain integration

-Import from @helloverra/sdk/langchain.
-The callback handler auto-registers your agent on first call and reports a receipt to your Verra dashboard for every LLM invocation.
+Import from @verra/sdk/langchain.
+The callback handler surfaces your agent in the admin dashboard on first call (one-click confirm) and reports a receipt to your Verra dashboard for every LLM invocation.

 CrewAI integration

-Import from @helloverra/sdk/crewai.
+Import from @verra/sdk/crewai.
 Attach step and task callbacks to any CrewAI agent to inspect tool inputs and outputs.

 Direct pipeline usage